SupaMafia/awesome-window-manager-config/README.md

 Some potential issues and solutions while using the awesome window manager:

 no wallpaper:
-- nitrogen need to be launched for at least once before reloading awesome
+- nitrogen need to be launched at least once before reloading awesome

-nvidia driver casuing a black screen after logging out (solved):
+Nvidia driver causing a black screen after logging out (solved):
-- solved by installing lxdm (other login manager could work as well)
+- solved by installing lxdm (another login manager could work as well)
 - when black screen occurs, go down to tty by ctrl+alt+f1 or ctrl+alt+f2 or +f3 or + f4 .., and go back to lxdm by ctrl+alt+f7.
-- Not the most elegent solution.
+- Not the most elegant solution.

 High DPI displays optimization:
 - There are two places you can change it.
 First, .Xresources.
 Second, xorg.conf.